rsnider-ct/coding-challenges/README.md

 This repository is a collection of problems of varying degrees of difficulty designed to help someone start out in their Software Engineering path.
 Each problem is designed to be self-contained, and will utilize various components and technologies as they progress.

+This project is designed in the mindset that the user has a basic understanding of git, however I've outlined exactly how to use git below.
+Moreover, the user should be comfortable running commands on the command line.

 ## Cloning and Setting up the Repository

 To Start, clone this repository to your local machine.
 This can be done as follows: